Step 1: Getting Started

 Sensor Collector - Deployed in Customer Environment

-- Converts OpenMetrics from Telemetry Collector to Provider Connectivity Assurance-compliant format and transfers them to the Provider Connectivity Assurance deployment in the cloud
+• Converts OpenMetrics from Telemetry Collector to a Provider Connectivity Assurance-compliant format and transfers them to the Provider Connectivity Assurance deployment in the cloud

 Telemetry Collector - Deployed in Customer Environment

-- Receives MDT data from IOS Routers from a default set of sensor-paths
+• Receives MDT data from IOS Routers using a default set of sensor-paths

-- Converts parsed data into OpenMetrics Format and transfers to configured Sensor Collector instance
+• Converts parsed data into OpenMetrics format and transfers it to configured Sensor Collector instance

 IOS-XR and/or IOS-XE Router